 Up to 15% of people with diabetes develop diabetic foot ulcers –– slow-healing wounds with an increased risk of infection.
 At LA Vascular Specialists with offices in Beverly Hills, Glendale, and Encino, California, Ramtin Massoudi, MD, and the team specialize in diabetic foot ulcer treatment.
 To make an appointment, call the nearest Los Angeles area office and speak with a team member or book online today.

-A diabetic foot ulcer is an open wound that forms due to untreated (or poorly managed) diabetes.
+It is an open wound that forms due to untreated (or poorly managed) diabetes.

 Diabetes refers to a group of chronic diseases that affect your pancreas’ ability to regulate blood sugar.
 If your blood sugar remains high for too long, it causes nerve damage and poor circulation.
 This can lead to skin and tissue breakdown and the formation of ulcers on your legs and feet.

-Signs of a diabetic foot ulcer include:
+What are the signs of a diabetic foot ulcer?

 If the ulcer is infected, you might also develop a fever.